-Clean your cheese drawer to make delicious Fromage Forte.
+Clean your cheese drawer to make delicious Fromage Fort.
 Served hot or cold, an unbelievably simple, sensational cheese dip or elegant appetizer.

 If you are a cheese eater, you probably have leftover pieces that just sit there…waiting.

 Fromage Fort, (french for strong cheese) is one way the French use leftover cheese.
 The beauty of this recipe is that nearly any cheese will do.

 Any.
 Cheese.
 Will.
 Do.